IgorRyaboff/FFHostPort/README.md

 For example, you can run several apps with HTTP servers, create several domains and assign all of the domains to your server.
 FFHostPort will route all requests from port 80/443 to your applications.

 ## Installing
-To install FFHostPort, clone this repository using git
+To install FFHostPort, use npm:

+`npm i -g ffhostport`

 ## Using
 To start FFHostPort, go to FFHostPort directory and run command `node app <config_path>`.
 Now we'll talk about config file.